atolye15/checklist/checklists/crossbrowser-test.md

 - [ ] Test the project via different browsers on iOS device
 Especially check the project works correctly on Safari, and other browsers.

-- [ ] Test the project via different browsers on Android
+- [ ] Test the project with different browsers on Android
-We do crossbrowser test on Android mobile device via different browsers such as Chrome, Firefox.
+We do the cross-browser tests on Android mobile devices via different browsers such as Chrome, Firefox.

 - [ ] Test the project in different browser on Tablet such as Safari, Chrome